-When you re-light a building, you create both an opportunity for the Energy Tax Deductions and a Disposition Study.
+When you re-light a building, you create both an opportunity for the Energy Tax Deductions and a real estate asset disposition study.
 Excess lighting (eliminated with the new energy-efficient system) can be depreciated faster than the typical 39 years; therefore, you maximize your tax strategies and save money.

-Why Can You Take Real Estate Asset Disposition Deductions?
+Why Can You Take Real Estate Asset Disposition?

-Recent changes to tax regulations have allowed us to dispose of individual building components where previously the IRS viewed a building as a single unit of property (UOP).
+Recent changes to tax regulations allows for the disposition of individual building components, while previously the IRS viewed a building as a single unit of property (UOP).
 The new regulations as issued in IRS Code 1.168(i)-8 allows a property owner to dispose of a smaller UOP provided that a detailed cost segregation report has properly broken down individualized UOP within the larger unit.
 The IRS now required property owners to depreciate 9 separate units of property within their real property: